kecosz/rELA/README.md

 [![DOI](https://zenodo.org/badge/645960152.svg)](https://zenodo.org/badge/latestdoi/645960152)
 # rELA
 An R package for energy landscape analysis originally developed by Hiroaki Fujita ([hiroakif93](https://github.com/hiroakif93)).
-The latest version is 0.60.
+The latest version is 0.74.

 ## Notes:
+### 0.7x
+**IMPORTANT** We have discovered a critical flaw in versions 0.70–0.73.
+These versions have been removed and replaced with the alternative version (0.74).

 ### 0.60
 Due to the change in the method of early stopping, it is no longer necessary to set *qth* that is used as the criterion for stopping in SA and fullSA.
 In later versions, *qth* will be removed.